may/calmwater1/readme.txt

 ;; Revised: 2020-05-28
 ;; Copyright: Nicholas E. May.
 All rights reserved.
 ;;
-;; invoke with: guile --no-auto-compile
+;; invoke with: guile --no-auto-compile -s

 # NOW